-Here’s How to Make Sure Your Company’s Holiday Party isn’t a Sexual Harrasment FiascoAdded by Andrea J. Rosholt in Articles & Publications, Employment Law on December 20, 2017
+Here’s How to Make Sure Your Company’s Holiday Party isn’t a Sexual Harrasment FiascoAdded by Andrea J. Rosholt in Articles & Blogs, Employment Law on December 20, 2017

 Your company’s upcoming holiday party provides an opportune time to review your company’s anti-harassment policies and procedures.
 Employers responding to claims of hostile work environment must demonstrate that they exercised reasonable care to prevent and correct promptly any harassing behavior.

 Maintaining and following a stated policy prohibiting sexual harassment and retaliation is a vital step toward establishing reasonable care.
 At a minimum, the employer’s anti-harassment policy must: